On this page:

 - Employers are encouraged to adopt flexible sick leave policies.

 - Workers who develop symptoms following an exposure, regardless of vaccination status, should be tested for the virus that causes COVID-19.

 Early experience from COVID-19 outbreaks in a variety of settings suggests that when symptomatic workers with COVID-19 are identified, there are often asymptomatic or pre-symptomatic workers with SARS-CoV-2 present at the workplace.
 Testing is important to identify such individuals, as they may not know they are infected.
 SARS-CoV-2 transmission from asymptomatic or pre-symptomatic persons can result in additional cases and potentially outbreaks of COVID-19.
 Implementing screening for symptoms of COVID-19, testing, and contact tracing may be used to detect infected workers earlier and exclude them from the workplace, thus preventing disease transmission and subsequent outbreaks.
 Workers include, but are not limited to, all employees, contractors, and others who perform work at the facility or worksite.

 After a COVID-19 case is identified, testing strategies for exposed co-workers may be considered to help prevent disease spread, to identify the scope and magnitude of SARS-CoV-2 infection, and to inform additional prevention and control efforts that might be needed.
 Viral (nucleic acid [PCR] or antigen) testing should be used to diagnose acute infection.
+A person’s vaccination status will not affect the results of PCR or antigen testing.
 Testing practices should aim for rapid turnaround times in order to facilitate effective action.

 Different testing strategy options exist for exposed co-workers when public health and employers determine testing is needed to help support existing disease control measures.
 When planning to use a testing strategy for COVID-19 infection in exposed and potentially exposed workers, consider: